-Part D: Class presentations about the Israeli CM of the conflict
+Part C: Class presentations regarding the Israeli CM of the conflict

-- 18. Class presentations I
+- 16. Class presentations I

-- 19. Class presentations II
+- 17. Class presentations II

-- 20. Class presentations III, and integrative summary
+- 18. Class presentations III, and integrative summary of the course

 Readings - By Class

 Required reading is marked with an asterisk.
 All the below bibliography will be available full-text for downloading on Moodle.